 The Master of Science in Nursing (MSN) degree program is designed to prepare advanced population health nurses to address the health needs of vulnerable populations and communities as they currently exist and as they will evolve in the future.
 Students acquire advanced knowledge and skills in community needs assessment, analysis of aggregate data, health planning, as well as program development, implementation, and evaluation.
-The curriculum builds on the foundation of baccalaureate education and requires 38 hours of coursework, including two courses in population health with clinical practica.
+The curriculum builds on the foundation of baccalaureate education and requires 38 hours of coursework, including two courses in population health with clinical practicum.
 A disaster management component is integrated into various courses in the curriculum.
 Courses in the MSN program are offered online.

 To complete the admission process, the items listed below must be submitted by: